hackifme1/Leetcode/README.md

 # Leetcode
-This repository consists of the solutions of problems available on Leetcode.
+This repository consists of cpp solutions of problems available on Leetcode.